becca-bear/Bellabeat-Case-Study/README.md

-I need to make sure that all data was imported accurately, which can be by using the head() and glimpse() functions.
+I need to make sure that all data was imported accurately, which can be done by using the head() and glimpse() functions.

 ```
 head(daily_activity)